jlbradley1844/jlbradley1844.github.io/_posts/2022-07-25-spirituality-definition.md

 We can see this dualism when we look at the use of the phrase "spiritual things."
 This designation is used in a variety of contexts, and depending on the context, it may mean different things.
 For instance:

-  * it may refer to philisophical entities, generally in a neoplatonic vein; e.g., "For physical things are signs and imprints of spiritual things; every lower thing is an image and counterpart of a higher thing." -- Abdu'l-Baha (Provisional Translations, Tablet of the Universe)
+  * It may refer to philisophical entities, generally in a neoplatonic vein; e.g., "For physical things are signs and imprints of spiritual things; every lower thing is an image and counterpart of a higher thing." -- Abdu'l-Baha (Provisional Translations, Tablet of the Universe)

 On the other hand:

-  * it may refer to items which are matters of conscience or religious behavior.
+  * It may refer to items which are matters of conscience or religious behavior.
 Plainly the latter may easily be seen and studied in the material world, even by the most materialistic of observers.